 According to the Pew Research Center, 64% of American adults own smartphones, and 63% of adult cell phone users use these phones to go online.
 Furthermore, 34% of cell phone users mostly use their phones to go online, not their computers or laptops, and 7% of smartphone users are completely dependent upon their phones for internet access.
 This rise in smartphone use (and even dependence on smartphones for internet access) has changed the game for anyone who has a website.

 Another major game changer came in April of 2015, when Google instated a mobile-friendly update that meant mobile-friendliness would impact a site’s ranking on the world’s most popular search engine.
-If a site isn’t mobile-friendly, it doesn’t stand a chance of appearing in mobile search engine results.
+If your site isn’t a mobile-friendly website, it doesn’t stand a chance of appearing in mobile search engine results.

 The end result of all of this is that sites must be mobile-friendly.

 Google defines mobile-friendly web pages as “pages that are legible and usable on mobile devices.”
 Google provides a Mobile-Friendly Test to help people determine whether their sites will be rewarded or punished in Google rankings.

 “Mobile-friendly” is a category that can further be broken down into different types of sites, from mobile versions of sites to mobile responsive sites.

 Having a mobile version of a site, while better than nothing, is far from ideal for someone who is looking for a cost-efficient, streamlined answer to the problem of creating a website that is easy to view and use regardless of the device that is accessing it.